joes3029/letter-lighting/README.md

 major drawback - they take 2 AA batteries, and these only last for so long.
 The lights inevitably become gimmick gifts that end up gathering dust in a cupboard.

-After realising that the lights ran on  3V (2 x 1.5V AA batteries), I realised that there might be a way to make these better.
+After realising that the lights ran on  3V (2 x 1.5V AA batteries), I decided that there might be a way to make these better.

 With an ESP8266 or ESP32, some soldering, and spray-paint, you can turn these letters into something special and